 Once the end of the tenancy has arrived, the landlord has 21 days to return the security deposit to the tenant.
 If any deductions were made, then the landlord must include an itemized statement.

-If the landlord wrongly withholds the security deposit or does not deliver the owed funds back to the tenant within the provided time frame, then the tenant may file a claim with the Small Claims Court of California.
+If the landlord wrongly withholds the security deposit or a landlord fails to deliver the owed funds back to the tenant within the provided time frame, then the tenant may file legal forms like a claim with the Small Claims Court of California.

-If the small claims court finds that the landlord has acted unreasonably regarding the return of the deposit, then the landlord may be required to pay two times the amount of the security deposit in damages.
+If the small claims court finds that the landlord has acted unreasonably regarding the return of the deposit, then the landlord could be required by the small claims court to pay two times the amount of the security deposit in damages.

 Change in Ownership of the Rental Home

-What happens when a landlord decides to sell or change ownership of the rental property during the lease?
+What happens when landlords decides to sell or change ownership of their property during the lease?
 In this case, the landlord has two options:

-- The landlord may transfer the security deposit over to the new owner of the property and provide a receipt to the tenant
+- The landlord may transfer the tenant's deposit over to the new owner of the property and provide a receipt to the tenant

-- The landlord may return the security deposit to the tenant as they would at the end of a lease.
+- Landlords may return the security deposit to the tenant as they would at the end of a rental agreement.

 Before the transfer of ownership takes place, the landlord must decide which option they wish to choose and inform the new owner of their decision.